 ”Communication error”,

 the driver shall inform the signaller about the situation.
 Signaller and driver shall take measures to pass an EOA (rule “authorising the passing of an EOA”).
-In this case, ETCS Written Order 01 shall be issued by the signaller in place of ETCS Written Order 02.
+In this case, European Instruction 1 shall be issued by the signaller in place of European Instruction 2.

 No movement required after a trip

-In the case of a train / shunting movement not required to be moved after a trip, the signaller shall order the driver to select “Start” / “SH” and close the driving desk by means of ETCS Written Order 02 using the additional instructions section.
+In the case of a train / shunting movement not required to be moved after a trip, driver and signaller shall apply non-harmonised rules.

 Trip in SH when passing a defined border of a shunting area